A path planning and path-following control framework for a general 2-trailer with a car-like tractor: Results

 \subsection{Analysis of the closed-loop hybrid system}

 To verify that the path-following error $\tilde x_e(t)$ is bounded and decays toward zero when the nominal path is constructed by any sequence of motion primitives, backward as well as forward ones, the method presented in Section~\ref{j1:sec:convergence} is applied.
 The closed-loop system in~\eqref{j1:eq:error_states_distance} is implemented in MATLAB/Simulink.
-Central differences is used to compute the linear discrete-time system in~\eqref{j1:eq:lin_disc_transition} that describes the evolution of the path-following error~\eqref{j1:eq:error_states_lattice} when motion primitive $m_i\in\pazocal P$ is executed.
-With a step size $\delta=0.01$, the state-transition matrix $F_i$ can be computed numerically by simulating the closed-loop system with an initial error $\pm \delta$ in each path-following error state at a time.
-Since there are four error states, eight simulations of the closed-loop system are performed in order to generate each transition matrix $F_i$.
+Central differences with step size $\delta=0.01$ is used to compute the state-transition matrix $F_i$ for the linear discrete-time system~\eqref{j1:eq:lin_disc_transition} that describes the evolution of the path-following error~\eqref{j1:eq:error_states_lattice} when motion primitive $m_i\in\pazocal P$ is executed.
+Since there are four path-following error states, eight simulations are performed in order to generate each transition matrix $F_i$.
 This numerical differentiation is performed for all $m_i\in\pazocal P$ and $M$ state-transition matrices are produced, $i.e.$, $\mathbb F = \{F_1,\hdots,F_M\}$.

-The matrix inequalities in \eqref{j1:eq:dlmitotal} are solved to show that the norm of path-following error for the discrete-time switched system in~\eqref{j1:eq:swithing_system}, exponentially decays towards zero at the switching instants $\tilde x_e[k]$.
-By selecting $0 < \mu < 1$ the semidefinite optimization problem in~\eqref{j1:eq:opt_DISC} can be solved.
-The condition number of $S$ is minimized such that the guaranteed upper bound~\eqref{ineq:discretetime} of the path-following error is as tight as possible.

-It turns out that it is not possible to select $0<\mu<1$ such that a feasible solution to \eqref{j1:eq:opt_DISC} exists for the original motion primitive set $\pazocal P$.
-The reason for this is because in $\pazocal P$, there are short motion segments of about 1 m that moves the vehicle either straight forwards or straight backwards.
-If these paths are switched between, it is not possible to guarantee that the norm of the path-following error at the switching points will exponentially decay towards zero, which makes sense from a practical point of view.
-In order to resolve this, the short motion primitives were extended to about 18 m (as the size of the tractor-trailer system) and their corresponding discrete-time transition matrices $F_i$ were again computed.
-With this adjusted motion primitive set $\pazocal P_{\text{adj}}$ and $\mu = 0.3$, the optimization problem in~\eqref{j1:eq:opt_DISC} was feasible to solve using YALMIP~\cite{lofberg2004yalmip}, and the optimal solutions are $\eta = 51.58$ and matrix $S\succ 0$:

-Extending the short motion primitives manually is equivalent to adding constraints on the switching sequence $\{u_q[k]\}_{k=0}^{N-1}$ in the lattice planner.
-For this case, when a short motion primitive $p_i\in \pazocal P$ is activated, $u_q[k]$ needs to remain constant for a certain amount of switching instances.
-This constraint can easily be added within the lattice planner.

 \tikzexternaldisable